 Deleted Scenes: Firstly, we will look at deleted scene #4 from the DVD which was an extended arrival on Naboo where we see a bit more of the Plaza de Espana below.

 Above is how the park looks at the top of the steps and the rectangular sign seen in the screenshot as well as the male toilets (below) where Hayden Christensen (Anakin) got changed into his brown Jedi robe.
-Natalie Portman (Padmé) is a bigger star and deserving of something better so the crew cleared out a little domed building nearby.
+Natalie Portman (Padmé) was given a little domed building nearby.

-Deleted scene #5 is of Padmé‘s parents house and after arriving at the place and having dinner we see Padmé‘ talking to her mum and sister whilst supposedly looking out of the kitchen window into the garden where Anakin is being questioned by Padmé‘s father about his intentions.
-This shot was done using a platform, fake window and window sill and in reality is just the garden out the back of the ticket office and bookshop at Villa del Balbianello in Como, Italy.
+Deleted scene #5 is of Padmé‘s parents house and after arriving at the place and having dinner we see Padmé talking to her mum and sister whilst supposedly looking out of the kitchen window into the garden where Anakin is being questioned by Padmé‘s father about his intentions.
+This shot was done using a platform, fake window and window sill and in reality is just the garden out the back of the ticket office and bookshop at Villa del Balbianello in Como.

 Another scene to end upon the cutting room floor (deleted scene #6) starts with a view of the villa shot from below in the garden (below) although as you can see CGI magic makes the two look quite different.